 1. (1) A summons to rejoice in God’s reign.

 Let the multitude of isles be glad!

 a.
-The Lord reigns: Like Psalm 93, Psalm 97 begins suddenly and wonderfully, with the proclamation of Yahweh’s rule.
+The LORD reigns: Like Psalm 93, this psalm begins suddenly and wonderfully with the proclamation of Yahweh’s rule.
 He is not a useless idol or local deity.
 Yahweh is not passive, nor the “watchmaker” who created all things and then left it alone.
 He reigns; the God of Abraham, Isaac, and Jacob actively plans, acts, and rules over the universe.

 b.
 Let the earth rejoice: Yahweh’s reign brings joy to the earth.
 We could imagine an evil or dark deity whose reign would bring terror.
 We see such in a limited sense, where men and devils are given room to exercise their wicked will.
 Yet the more Yahweh’s reign is obvious and observed, the more rejoicing there is, extending to the multitude of the isles, the most distant places.